imadelakhaldev/Coglex-Mongo/README.md

 - 🔐 **Robust Authentication System** - Session-based user authentication with secure password hashing using bcrypt
 - 📁 **File Management** - Secure file upload, download, and deletion with temporary storage and metadata tracking
 - 💳 **Payment Integration** - Stripe payment processing for subscriptions and one-time payments with webhook support
-- 🔄 **Dynamic Function Execution** - Remote execution of Python functions with parameter validation and error handling
 - 📦 **MongoDB Integration** - Comprehensive CRUD operations with PyMongo and custom hex ID generation
 - 🛡️ **API Protection** - Multi-layered security with API keys and session-based authentication decorators

 ## 📖 Overview

-Coglex Intelligence is a sophisticated backend service built with Flask, designed to provide secure and scalable API endpoints for user authentication, data storage, file management, payment processing, and dynamic function execution.
+Coglex Intelligence is a sophisticated backend service built with Flask, designed to provide secure and scalable API endpoints for user authentication, data storage, file management, and payment processing.
 The application follows a modular architecture with clearly separated services, each providing specific functionality through RESTful APIs.

 ## 🏗️ Project Structure